transparency-dev/trillian-tessera/cmd/conformance/mysql/README.md

 This will help you bring up a MySQL database to store a Tessera log, and start a personality binary that can add entries to it.

-You can either start this log using Docker Compose, or manually with `go run`.
+You can run this personality using Docker Compose or manually with `go run`.

 Note that all the commands are executed at the root directory of this repository.